CameronNemo/brillo/README.md

     brillo -cr -s acpi_video0 -S 2

-Try to set the brightness to 0 after that, it will be changed to the minimum 2:
+> Note: trying to set the controller's brightness to less than 2 will then be adjusted to this minimum.

-    brillo -r -s acpi_video0 -S 0

 Find keyboard controllers: